 [H1] Example 2: Exercise Time and Weight Loss

 Jane collected data as described in exhibit 9.3 regarding her exercise times.
 She planned to exercise three times a week, and each time she exercised, she recorded the time in minutes.
 When she did not exercise, she recorded a 0 for the length of exercise.
 The first seven days recorded were pre-intervention.
-After this period, she and her spouse joined a volleyball team, and She wanted to know whether joining the team had made a difference in her exercise time.
+After this period, she and her spouse joined a volleyball team, and she wanted to know whether joining the team had made a difference in her exercise time.

 [INSERT EXHIBIT]